sjproctor/learn-academy-assessments/Week-5-Assessment/interview-questions.md

   Researched answer:

+2. What does it mean if an application has CRUD?
+What does CRUD stand for?

+  CRUD is an acronym that stands for Create, Read, Update, Delete.
+CRUD is used to describe the full experience of user functionality within an application.

-2. What is a gem?
+2. (Not using this question) What is a gem?

   Your answer: A package of code functionality written by another developer made available to the Ruby community.
 Gems can be used to avoid "reinventing the wheel".